Faculty with Research Interests

 Computers have changed what we do and how we do it in our homes, in our offices, and throughout our world.
 The discipline of computer science focuses upon the many challenging problems encountered in the development and use of computing systems and software.
 Areas of study in computer science range from theoretical analyses into the nature of computing and computing algorithms, through the development of advanced computing devices and networks, to the design and implementation of sophisticated software systems.

 The last two years of study build upon this foundation.
 The B.S. in Computer Science focuses on the concepts and techniques used in the design and development of advanced software systems.
-Students in this program explore the conceptual underpinnings of computer science; its fundamental algorithms, programming languages, database systems, operating systems, and software engineering techniques.
-In addition, students choose from a rich set of electives including artificial intelligence, biometrics, cloud computing, data mining, geospatial vision and visualization, graphics, information retrieval, information security, intelligent text analysis, knowledge management systems, and mobile application development, among others.
+Students in this program explore the conceptual underpinnings of computer science—its fundamental algorithms, programming languages, database systems, operating systems, and software engineering techniques.
+In addition, students choose from a rich set of electives including artificial intelligence, machine learning, biometrics, cloud computing, data mining, natural language processing, computer vision, computer graphics, information retrieval, information security, intelligent text analysis, knowledge management systems, and mobile application development, among others.
 As with the introductory sequence, these advanced courses stress “hands-on" learning by doing.
 Students can opt to complete one of the computer science specializations: data science, distributed and cloud computing, information security, or information and knowledge management systems.
 An allotment of free electives allows students to combine study in computer science with study in another field to complete a minor.

 The B.S. in Computer Information Systems program emphasizes the use of computing for complex problem solving.
 Students in this program pursue an interdisciplinary course of study that combines a solid foundation in computer science with a focus in another discipline.
 This program is designed for students who seek to blend their computer science abilities with skills specific to another domain to solve problems in that domain.
 Examples include computing with a business focus (e.g., management information systems) or computing with a natural science focus (e.g., computational physics).